 I wanted to feel better and travel differently...

-Around six months ago, over-weight and over-tired, I joined our Trust’s Cycle-2-Work scheme in a bid to force my hand into living a healthier lifestyle.
+Around a year ago, over-weight and over-tired, I joined our Trust’s Cycle-2-Work scheme in a bid to force my hand into living a healthier lifestyle.
 Like everybody, I was short on time and too tired to motivate myself to exercise in the evenings; I had to make exercise part of my day in order to form a habit and stay committed.

-This morning, 990 miles later, I’m around a stone lighter, and fitter and healthier than I’ve been for years.
-I’m also rather cheered by the fact that by the time I return home, I’ll have leapfrogged the 1000 commuted mile mark.
+This morning, well over 1,000 miles later, I’m around a stone lighter, and fitter and healthier than I’ve been for years.

 It is a much easier choice than you might think